semenInRussia/simple-indentation.el/CONTRIBUTING.md

 ### Naming

-- Use a `simple-indention-` prefix for all public names.
+- Use a `simple-indentation-` prefix for all public names.
-- Use a `simple-indention--` prefix for all internal names.
+- Use a `simple-indentation--` prefix for all internal names.

 ### Docstrings